Legal Copywriting

 Legal services copywriting that has conviction.

 I’ve met my fair share of lawyers, solicitors and barristers and they’ll be the first to acknowledge that while they understand the power of legal services copywriting, few of them have the time, inclination or skill to write engaging customer-facing copy.
 Communicating sophisticated, authoritative messages across to potential clients in a simple, accurate and effective way is challenging.
-While a website or brochure may be full of helpful information, it’s often hidden under a mountain of legal jargon and waffle about your expertise and reputation.
-It lacks engagement and fails to win the confidence and trust of the reader.
+While a website or brochure may be full of helpful information, it’s often hidden under a mountain of legal jargon.
+Too often, legal services copywriting written by law firms and solicitors will put emphasis their expertise and reputation.
+This lacks engagement and can fail to win the confidence and trust of the reader.
 Legal services are usually a considered or distress purchase.
 Prospective clients rarely walk in off the street without searching online for legal assistance first.
 If they don’t like or understand what they read, it’s a missed opportunity.
+An experienced legal services copywriter can help attract potential new clients by creating up-to-date, thought-provoking and relatable content.

-When copywriting for the legal sector, making a connection with the reader is imperative.
-While you must illustrate that you are professional, you are writing for a non-legal audience and also need to show that you’re personable and relatable.
-While I would always recommend speaking with authority and clarity, I wouldn’t waste too many words on bluster.
-Instead, focus on what the reader wants to know – do you understand their issue and can you help them.
-Likewise, you should also avoid too much technical information – it’s dull – and you can explain the intricacies of law once you’ve got them through the door.
-The offer of useful legal knowledge often shows people that you are helpful and have expertise in this area and can bring in new clients
+When copywriting for the legal sector. making a connection with the reader is imperative.
+While you must illustrate that you are professional, you are writing for a non-legal audience and need to show that you’re personable and relatable.
+While I would always recommend that legal services copywriting speaks with authority and clarity, I wouldn’t waste too many words on bluster.
+It comes across as though you’re talking down to the reader.
+Instead, legal services copywriting should focus on what the reader wants to know – do you understand their issue and can you help them.
+Likewise, legal services copywriting should also avoid too much technical information – it’s dull – and you can explain the intricacies of law once you’ve got a prospective client sat in front of you.
+The offer of useful legal knowledge within legal services copywriting often shows people that you are empathetic, willing to help and ready to listen.

 “Tom has been our go-to copywriter for several years.
 He writes informative and engaging press releases and case studies that never fail to get coverage”.